 He is currently Executive Chairman and Global Head of Strategy of BlueVoyant Europe.

-Cyber security is a major concern for nation states in the digital age, and Robert has been a pioneer in developing strategies to help countries cope with these new risks.
-He talks with great clarity on today’s major cyber threats, and on the steps governments and businesses can take to make their operations safer.
+Cyber security is a major concern for nation states in the digital age, and Robert Hannigan has been a pioneer in developing strategies to help countries cope with these new risks.
+He talks with great clarity on today’s major cyber threats, and about the steps governments and businesses can take to make their operations safer.